presto-osu/ecoop21/code/README.md

 ### Plotting the results

 Running the experiments above saves the results into directory `results/`.
-The plotting script read the data in this folder and plot the data.
+The plotting script read and plot the data in this folder.
 If there isn't enough data for 30 runs, the confidence interval will be missing in the figures.

-Call the following command, the figures will pop up and be saved automatically in PDF format:
+Execute the following command and the figures will pop up and be saved automatically in PDF format:

 ```bash
 $ python3 plot.py